-Krampus - An "Unfriendly" Onyx Holiday Origin
+Krampus - An "Unfriendly" Onyx Holiday Origin - SOLD OUT

 Nestled in the southern slopes of Mt.
 Kenya lies the Thikagiki Farmers Cooperative of Kiriani.
 Coming from a small cooperative, by Kenyan standards, this coffee is the first to arrive from our recent exploration of Kenya in February.
 We purchased this from the auction in Nairobi this past spring with the intent of bringing Krampus back to life.
 Last year we unsure of how this coffee would fare and it turned out to be one of our most popular coffees.
 Taking a dense, high-acid coffee and developing it for an incredibly long time during the roast has yielded a perfect cup of comfort coffee.
 Black currant brightness, smokey burnt sugar, spices and deep sweetness all combine holistically to create a sensory experience that embraces that holidays and yet keeps you on your toes.

 Kenya has a pretty advanced coffee system.
 Two avenues are used to sell and export most coffee: the Nairobi Coffee Exchange (central auction system) and a direct-sale system with a marketer.
 Cooperatives tend to lean towards the first and use the auction system to sell their coffees based on quality.
 You must be a licensed marketer to buy coffee through the competitive auction system by bidding on coffees.
 Auctions are held every Tuesday with samples of the coffees going out to the marketers and cuppers the week prior.
 This way you can cup the outturns for the week and decide which coffees you wish to bid on.
 An outturn refers to the week of wet milling and production of coffee.
 You’ll see a number next to all our Kenya lots which describes which outturn it was.
 We tend to like outturns between 14-21, which are in the middle to the end of harvest time and usually have the most nutrient dense and best-tasting coffees.